asr1/.github.io/_posts/2022-12-22-building-a-roll20-character-sheet-0-md.md

 It took me around 60 hours to make the Cyberrats character sheet, though it's more complex than most.
 My goal with this guide is to help you make your next character sheet (whether it's your first or your fifth) in a fraction of that time.

 ![Cyberrats character sheet](../../assets/img/CyberratsPreview.png){: width="500"}
-_A small preview of the first parge of the Cyberrats character sheet on Roll20._
+_A small preview of the first page of the Cyberrats character sheet on Roll20._

 You can find all of the code for this character sheet [on Github](https://github.com/asr1/roll20-character-sheets/tree/master/Cyberrats), though jumping in to it directly is probably overwhelming.